This A Level takes a forensic approach to analysing spoken, print and online language.

 We focus on how language reflects and constructs power in our world and examine how people adapt language to suit different purposes and contexts.
 You will also write in a variety of genres and learn how to use your toolkit to analyse your own writing.

 You need a minimum of seven GCSE passes at grade C or above.
-A C grade in English Language is required (grade B is desireable) and a C grade in English Literature is also desirable.
+A Grade B in GCSE English Language is required and a Grade B in English Literature is also desirable

 You will be taught by two lecturers, for four lessons per week, totalling 4.5 hours for AS and A2 students.
 Assessment will include timed assignments, presentations and a mock exam at Christmas.